 Private Transportation vs Shared Transportation

 So if you have a big group of at least 4 people, the cost works out to be cheaper or equal as a shared.
 However, if you have a large group (more than 8 passengers), companies will have to switch to a larger vehicle which costs more.

 Important Things to Know About Booking Shuttles

 If you are staying at an Airbnb or vacation rental, check which hotel is closest to you.
-Like I mentioned earlier, many shared shuttle companies can’t drop off at private residencies so they’ll pick you up at the closest hotel to your place.
+Like I mentioned earlier, shared shuttle companies can’t drop off at private residencies so they’ll pick you up at the closest hotel to your place.

 Check the schedule of the shuttle when booking your flight.
 If your flight arrives after late afternoon, you will have to get a private shuttle or wait until the next day.
 Shared shuttle services usually only have an AM and PM schedule.
 The PM shuttle is usually around 2:30 PM.

 If your hotel is really far out there, shared shuttle services may not pick up or may charge extra.
 Some hotels are really far away so inquire first if service to that hotel is possible.
 If the hotel is outside their route, they’ll drop you off at the closest hotel and you will have to take a taxi the rest of the way.

 Shared shuttle companies will have booster/baby seats available.
 Inquire about wheelchair accessibility as not all vans have the automatic lift.